madou-sow/benchmark_linear_svm_binary_classif_no_intercept/README.md

 ## Abstract

-> **Background :** Support Vector Machines (SVMs) are a fundamental class of supervised learning algorithms.
+> **Background:** Support Vector Machines (SVMs) are a fundamental class of supervised learning algorithms.
 While their theoretical formulation is robust, the efficiency of their numerical implementation depends on the solvers' ability to handle quadratic optimization problems, which are often sensitive to data scaling.

-> **Objective :** Comparative evaluation of four solvers using the BenOpt (**Liblinear (Sklearn)**, **Lightning**, **CD**, and **L-BFGS-B**) focusing on their convergence speed, accuracy, and stability with raw or normalized data.
+> **Objective:** Comparative evaluation of four solvers (**Liblinear (Sklearn)**, **Lightning**, **CD**, and **L-BFGS-B**), using the BenOpt, focusing on their convergence speed, accuracy, and stability with raw or normalized data.

-> **Major Result :** The consistent use of the Standard Scaler has a greater impact on performance than choosing between Sklearn and Lightning.
+> **Major Result:** The consistent use of the Standard Scaler has a greater impact on performance than choosing between Sklearn and Lightning.
 The geometry of the data (conditioning of the Hessian) determines the intrinsic difficulty of the optimization problem.

-> **Tools Used :** Benchopt Framework is an open-source benchmarking framework for optimization algorithms that guarantees the reproducibility and fairness of comparisons
+> **Tools Used:** Benchopt Framework is an open-source benchmarking framework for optimization algorithms that guarantees the reproducibility and fairness of comparisons

 ## 1. Introduction and Context
 ### 1.1.
 Support Vector Machines: Theoretical Foundations

 Support Vector Machines (SVMs) are one of the most important classes of supervised learning algorithms in the history of machine learning.
-Developed in the 1990s based on the theoretical considerations of Vladimir Vapnik on the statistical theory of learning (the Vapnik-Chervonenkis theory) they rely on two fundamental key ideas:
+Developed in the 1990s based on the theoretical considerations of Vladimir Vapnik on the statistical theory of learning (the Vapnik-Chervonenkis theory), they rely on two fundamental key ideas:

 1. The notion of maximum margin: The margin is the distance between the separating hyperplane and the nearest samples (the support vectors).
 The maximum margin separation boundary has the smallest capacity, ensuring better generalization.